amaelkady/SRConED/README.md

 Ding, Z. and Elkady, A. (2023).
 "Semirigid bolted endplate moment connections: Review and experimental-based assessment of available predictive models".
 ASCE Journal of Structural Engineering 149(9).
 DOI: [10.1061/JSENDH.STENG-11797](https://doi.org/10.1061/JSENDH.STENG-11797).

 ## Notes
 * The current database explorer executable (SRConED-Explorer.exe) is only available for Windows-based machines.
-After installation, the software need to be opened directly from the installation directory.

 * This database is being updated on a regular basis.
 Fork this repository to make sure you recieve all updates.